Raiders' Kyle Wilber: Inks deal to move to Oakland

 Wilber signed with the Raiders on Saturday.

-Wilber did not start for the Cowboys last season but appeared in all 16 regular season contests.
-Entering his 7th season, Wilber will look to carve out a bigger linebacking role with the Raiders.
+Wilber did not start for the Cowboys last season but appeared in all 16 regular-season contests.
+Entering his seventh season, Wilber will look to carve out a bigger role as a depth linebacker for the Raiders.

 More News